nokia/time-series-data-collector/README.md

 # Time series data collector

-Generic time series data collector.<br/>
+Generic time series data collector / exporter.<br/>
 Currently, only Prometheus is available as a data source.<br/>

 It offers the following features: